 The program is underpinned by Bandura’s social cognitive theory (Bandura, 2011).
 Social cognitive theory (SCT), describes human behaviour as a dynamic reciprocal model where the three factors of personal, environmental influences, and behaviour constantly interact.
 Participants thus learn through their own experiences of the program, but also by observing the actions and experiences of the other group members (Luszczynska & Schwarzer, 2005).
 The core concepts of goal setting and self-monitoring are useful components of SCT and are readily applied and are congruent with occupational therapy practice, intersecting with the underpinning application of the KAWA model and assists participating clients in the program to be able to achieve the goals they have set out to achieve.
 The key construct of the SCT approach uses reciprocal determinism, allowing the client to be their own agent for change or a responder to change.
 Changes in the environment, group members and their interactions will both reinforce and can be used to promote healthier behaviour (Bandura, 1989).

-Program Delivered by Occupational Therapist.
-Duration of program: 1 x group session per week for 8 weeks.
+Program Delivered by Occupational Therapist Duration of program: 1 x group session per week for 8 weeks or just the sessions you want to enroll in.
 Duration and number of sessions: 8 x 3-hour group sessions Participants do not have to sign up for all sessions over the 8 weeks, but book in how ever many sessions they want.

 All session begin and end with wilderness mindfulness activity/exercise

 Example of Sessions